IRS Forms

 Estimated Taxes, Extensions, And Penalties

 For calendar‑year corporations, the estimated tax installments fall on April 15, June 15, September 15, and December 15, with the next‑business‑day rule if a date falls on a weekend or holiday.
 If income is spiky, use the annualized method on Form 2220.
-Large corporations also have special first‑installment rules.
+Large corporations also have special first‑installment rules, because a large corporation – one with 1 million USD or more of taxable income in any of the 3 preceding tax years – can use the prior‑year safe harbor for the first installment only, then must base installments 2 through 4 on current‑year tax.
 A simple calendar plus a 30‑minute check‑in before each due date will save you from avoidable penalties.

 You extend filing time with Form 7004.
 File it by the original due date.
 An extension to file is not an extension to pay, so fund the expected balance when you extend.
 The 1120‑L instructions are your definitive source on what the IRS expects to see on the return’s front page for payments, credits, and extensions.